Suniljit/syn-data-gen-and-lora-tuning/README.md

-# LLM That Talks Like Donald Trump
+# Synthetic Data Generation and LLM Fine-Tuning using LoRA

 ## Introduction
 In this project, we will train a language model that speaks like Donald Trump.
 Throughout this project, we will perform the following tasks: